 The updated RSLC projections informed the future risk associated with expected SLC.
-Trends provided by the Sea-Level Tracker, since the original estimates for the 2010 Feasibility/EIS, indicate that RSLC at the project has decreased in acceleration.
+Trends provided by the Sea Level Tracker, since the original estimates for the 2010 FEA/EIS, indicate that RSLC at the project has decreased in acceleration.

 Historical sea level trends were also re-evaluated for the project.
-For consistency with the 2010 Feasibility/EIS this analysis was based on the NOAA tide gauge located in Wilmington, North Carolina (Station #8658120), within the Cape Fear River and project area.
+For consistency with the 2010 FEA/EIS this analysis was based on the NOAA tide gauge located in Wilmington, North Carolina (Station #8658120), within the Cape Fear River and project area.
 The gauge is compliant and active with a historic record ranging from 1935 to present.

 Figure 5 presents the linear relative sea level trend for this gauge.
-The regionally corrected rate of 0.00699 ft/yd was used as the rate of SLC (Zervas, 2013).
-Based on monthly mean sea level data, the trend is estimated to be 2.61 mm/yr (0.0085 ft/yr) with a 95% confidence interval of +/- 0.34 mm/yr (0.0011 ft/yr).
-This is equivalent to an increase of 0.42 ft in sea level for the 50-year period analysis of 2024 to 2073.
+The regionally corrected rate of 0.00699 feet/year was used as the rate of SLC (Zervas 2013).
+Based on monthly mean sea level data, the trend is estimated to be 2.61 millimeters/year (0.0085 feet/year) with a 95 percent confidence interval of +/- 0.34 millimeters/year (0.0011 feet/year).
+This is equivalent to an increase of 0.42 feet in sea level for the 50-year period analysis of 2027 to 2076.

 Figure 6 summarizes NOAA Gauge number 8658120's predicted SLC trends.
 Trend lines represent SLC over the 19-Year (Metonic) epoch period and the 5-Year moving average.
 The light blue-green line represents the 5-year moving average and the heavy dark pink line represents the 19-year moving average.
-The 19-year average is useful in that this represents the moon's Metonic cycle and the tidal datum epoch.
+The 19-year average is useful as it represents the moon's Metonic cycle and the tidal datum epoch.
 These estimates are referenced to the midpoint of the latest National Tidal Datum epoch, 1992.